 Never over beat!
 Over beating will develop the gluten more and lead to less fluffy cakes and gluten streaks.
 Add the wet ingredients into the dry ingredient bowl in stages, to make this easy divide into 3 parts and add slowly.
 After adding ⅓ of the wet ingredients, gently fold the wet ingredients into the dry mix with a spatula.
 Repeat until all combined.
 Don’t worry if there are lumps as they will bake out.
 Never over stir your mixture.

-Sign up for Veganuary’s free 31 day pledge and try vegan for a month, and receive offers and recipe inspiration direct to your inbox!
+Sign up for Veganuary’s free 31 day vegan challenge and try vegan for a month, and receive offers and recipe inspiration direct to your inbox!